August 11, 2018

 Rauch, who was nearby, went to the scene.
 And there was Valor, sitting on the sidewalk.

 Rauch said he approached Valor calmly and made “Osprey-noises,” which Valor responded to.
 Once Valor was calm, Rauch was able to sit up close to him.
 Animal Control Officer Ted Deppner of the Humane Rescue Alliance (HRA) assisted in catching him.
 The HRA posted a video on Monday of their team transporting Valor to City Wildlife.
 Outwardly, there were no signs of injuries, but it was observed that Valor was thin and his prognosis “guarded.”

 Valor was moved to Tri State Bird Rescue and Research in Delaware August 2.
 Tri State reported that the eaglet was in very poor condition, was anemic and underweight with developmental issues.
 Tri State’s update on August 6 revealed that Valor’s condition showed no improvement and the prognosis remained guarded.
 On August 7, Tri State made the determination that subjecting Valor to further treatment, handling, and captivity and prolonging the eaglet’s suffering would have been inhumane and contrary to their principles as wildlife rehabilitators.
-Valor was humanely euthanized on August 7, and a necropsy will be performed.
+Valor was humanely euthanized on August 7.

 Our Mods, Cam Operators, and Event Chroniclers Remember Valor

 Dear, sweet Valor.
 Your name means “great courage in the face of danger, especially in battle.”
 Although you only spent 96 days on this earth, you have touched the lives of so many.
 You lived up to your name and will live in our hearts forever.
 “Soar your wings high in the heavenly sky.” ~ BethAdler_AEF